upperlinecode/intro-to-front-end-teacher-guide/Day 01/Lesson 01 -- HTML/HTML Lesson One--Student Materials/HTML-Student-Materials.md

 </table>

-## Step Four-- Add a title and content to your page!
-Experiment!
+## Step Four--Add content and experiment to create a hobby page.

-At this point, you're ready to add content to the body of your page!
-For starters, just try typing text in side the body of your page!
+At this point, you're ready to add content to your first web page!
+For starters, just try typing text in side the body of your page.
 If your tags are written correctly, it should show up!
+For this first project, your task to to create a **hobby** page that explains something your like to, or just something you happen to know a lot about.

 The `<head>` element, however, is different--any information here is information for the web browser about the page (a.k.a "metadata")--but it's **not** the content itself.
 One clear example is the `<title>` tag, which will give your page a title on the tab of the browser; Try giving your page a title by adding a title inside the head now: